Warp & Weft: Background and composition

 Teaming up with American singer-songwriter Neko Case for the first time, and with some members of The Decemberists, Veirs recorded the album in a basement studio, as she was still pregnant with her second child.
-Her pregnancy is a very important theme in the album.
-Even though she does not directly deal with pregnancy in her songs, Veirs explained: "I'm haunted by the idea that something terrible could happen to my kids, but that fear pushes me to embrace the moment.
+Her pregnancy is an important theme in the album.
+Even though she does not directly deal with it in the songs, Veirs explained: "I'm haunted by the idea that something terrible could happen to my kids, but that fear pushes me to embrace the moment.
 This record is an exploration of extremes - deep, dark suffering and intense, compassionate love."

 Singles

 Two weeks before the album release, "Sun Song", the opening track, was released on August 8, 2013.
 The song features Neko Case on backing vocals.
-Directed by Alexandra Spalding, the "Sun Song" video is an Instagram-type tribute to the sun, with a diorama of sunny scenes in the countryside, and some pictures of Veirs playing guitar.
+Directed by Alexandra Spalding, the "Sun Song" video is an Instagram-type tribute to the sun, with a diorama of scenes in the countryside and pictures of Veirs playing guitar.
 The same week, "America" was also announced as a single.